A-Chioquetta/ScarsProject/README.md

 - **operators.py**: Defines operators used in constructing the Hamiltonian and other quantum mechanical properties of the chain.

+- **generateSub.py**: Generate eigenvectors from the PXP constrained subspace

+- **reducedSpace.py**: Evaluate the eigenstates of the constrained subspace and then put them into the full space representation

+- **dilution.py**: Evaluate how the initial state is spread in the constrained subspace

 ### Results

 The repository also includes results showcasing the PXP model's dynamics and the scripts' capabilities.
 These results offer a glimpse into the quantum behaviors captured by the simulations.